YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask five questions.
 Are the scabs gone?
 Is the skin closed and dry?
 Can you wash gently without rubbing?
 Is the exposure short and controlled?
 Has the clinic approved product contact on the recipient area?

-If any answer is no, choose shade, timing, and physical protection instead of sunscreen on the grafts.
-If all answers are yes, use a plain broad-spectrum SPF 30 or higher, apply it gently, avoid long intense exposure, and remove it carefully later.
+If any answer is no, the safer answer is shade, timing, and physical protection instead of sunscreen on the grafts.
+If all answers are yes, choose a plain broad-spectrum SPF 30 or higher, apply it gently, keep exposure short, and remove it carefully later.

-My view is conservative because the downside of waiting is small, while the downside of irritating fresh grafts can create anxiety, extra clinic messages, and avoidable healing problems.
-Sunscreen is useful after the scalp is ready.
-Before that, protection is not mainly about product.
-It is about keeping the healing scalp out of trouble.
+My decision is conservative because waiting rarely costs you much, while irritating fresh grafts can create avoidable healing problems and a lot of anxiety.
+Sunscreen becomes useful after the scalp is ready.
+Before that, protection means keeping the healing scalp out of trouble, not adding another product to manage.